-The significance of practical help given to people not only helps relieve the burden of getting things done, but in some cases it develops confidence to do things themselves.
-Practical support has covered such diverse areas from volunteers helping with using technology to communicate with families, tidying a garden to up mentoring young adults with tuition needs in readiness to take exams.
+The significance of practical help given to people not only helps relieve the burden of getting things done, but in some cases, it develops the confidence to do things themselves.
+Practical support has covered such diverse areas as volunteers helping with using technology to communicate with families, tidying a garden and mentoring young adults in readiness to take exams.

 Short respite for carers